infobaseit/backend-challenge-two/Infobase/Grid/README.md

 - [x] code: interface

-Na URL /accesskey/list/all/ está disponível a listagem a seguir:
+No **Front-end**, URL /accesskey/list/all/ está disponível a listagem a seguir:

 ![](./README_image_2.png)